 Say Thank You.
-Acknowledge and respect your team's work and see the time and effort they put in it as humans and not solely as employees.
+Acknowledge and respect your team's work and see the time and effort made by team members as humans, not solely as employees.

 Trust.
-Learn to trust the team and let them flourish as leaders.
-Establish clear communication and a set of workflow requirements to make sure you and your team are aligned and there is transparency within the team.
+Learn to trust the team members and let them flourish as leaders.
+Establish clear communication and a set of workflow requirements to ensure you and your team are aligned and that there is transparency within the team.

 Value Informal Communication.
-As simple as it is- When one manages to form friendships at the workplace, they enjoy it more, perform better, and feel like a part of the team.
+When one manages to form friendships in the workplace, employees enjoy work more, perform better, and feel like part of a team.
+As simple as this sounds, it works!

 Go Async.
-We try to assume each team consists of multiple time zones; therefore, we keep communications as asynchronous as possible and prefer detailed writing over one more meeting.
+We try to ensure each team involves individuals in multiple time zones; therefore, we keep communications as asynchronous as possible and prefer detailed writing over one more meeting.

 Recognize and Prevent Burnout.
-You and the team need to rest and take days off or vacations to prevent burnout.
-Encourage it and the need to take a breather and not expecting responses during their PTO.
-Set an example by taking days off yourself when needed.
+You and the team need to rest, take days off, and go on vacation to prevent burnout.
+Encourage this by recognizing the need to take a breather and not expecting responses during their PTO.
+Set an example of a good work-life balance by taking days off yourself when needed.

-🤝 Mentoring Mentorship relationships are an opportunity for team members to learn from each other's personal experience, professional background, and perspective.
+🤝 Mentoring Mentorship relationships are an opportunity for team members to learn from each other's personal experiences, professional backgrounds, and perspectives.
 Whether the goal is to improve social or professional skills, we can benefit from being supported and guided by a team member.
-The mentoring process, if executed correctly, builds trust, provides a safe space to make mistakes, and encourages both personal and professional development for both Mentee and Mentor.
-The Mentee is encouraged to be held accountable for their career, and the Mentor is practicing leadership, healthy constructive communication, and handling feedback.
-Mentorship Meeting Structure Every Mentee-Mentor relationship is slightly different, but this structure will help you understand the basics you need to cover.
-We recommend a three-month-long mentorship, depending on the goal.
+The mentoring process, if executed correctly, builds trust, provides a safe space to make mistakes, and encourages both personal and professional development of Mentee and Mentor.
+Mentees are encouraged to be held accountable for their careers, and Mentors practice leadership, healthy constructive communication, and handling feedback.
+Mentorship Meeting Structure Every Mentee-Mentor relationship is slightly different, but this structure will help you understand the basics.
+We recommend a three-month mentorship, depending on the goal.
 Prior to First Meeting Mentee:

-Write down your goal in 2 sentences and the purpose in 2 sentences
+Write down your goals in two sentences and the purpose of participating in the mentorship in two sentences.

-Make sure achieving the goal is up to you
+Make sure achieving the goal is up to you.

 Mentor:

-Set time limit on the mentorship
+Set a time limit on the mentorship.

-Decide how success will be measured?
+Decide how success will be measured.

-First Meeting- Planning a Contract
+First Meeting – Planning a Contract

-Outline the challenges the mentee has to overcome to get to the target.
+Outline the challenges the mentee has to overcome to reach the target.

-Set key progress steps and small- wins.
+Set key progress steps and small wins.

-Agree on the path to achievement and its measurement during this meeting.
+Agree on the path to achieving the goal and how it will be measured.

 Make sure both participants understand the expectations and feel they are realistic.

-During The Mentorship Period
+During the Mentorship Period

 Mentee:

-Inform your mentor about the preferred learning method for you
+Inform your mentor about your preferred learning method.

-Add an agenda to each meeting so the mentor knows what difficulties or blockers you reached and think of possible solutions in advance.
+Add an item to the agenda of each meeting so the mentor knows what difficulties or challenges you are experiencing and think of possible solutions in advance.

-Send a follow-up after each meeting with a list of action items and the requests for the next session.
+Send a follow-up after each meeting with a list of action items and requests for the next session.

-Do homework.
+Do the homework.

 Mentor:

-Go through the agenda in advance and come ready with ideas to overcome challenges, rather than discussing from scratch during the session.
+Go through the agenda in advance and come to the meeting ready with ideas to overcome challenges, rather than discussing potential solutions from scratch during the session.

 Each session should consist of a reflection on the mentee's progress.